 If KMIP clients are registered in domains other than the root domain, upgrading to 2.5.1 results in the NAE and KMIP interfaces becoming unavailable.
-If you have KMIP clients registered in non-root domains, do not upgrade and contact customer support.
+If you have KMIP clients registered in non-root domains, upgrade directly to 2.5.2, skipping 2.5.1.

 Some Key States Change After Upgrade

-After upgrade to 2.5.1, some key states are remapped as a result of harmonizing NAE-only key states.
+After upgrade to 2.5.x from 2.4, 2.3, or 2.2, some key states are remapped as a result of harmonizing NAE-only key states.
 In most cases, the allowed operations for a key remain the same before and after upgrade, so key usage is not disrupted.

 When a key has an NAE state of

 Retiredand the deactivation date is set in the future, the key is set to